 A severely disadvantaged community (SDAC) is one with an average median household income (MHI) of less than 60% of California’s overall MHI.
 In 2021, the statewide MHI was $84,097, therefore, the calculated SDAC threshold is $50,458 (Public Resources Code

 A shapefile is a type of computer file that stores information about shapes (lines, points, or areas) on a map.
 Information about the shapes can include location, sizes, names, etc.

-A community water system (CWS) is a publicly regulated water supplier that serves at least 25 people year-round or has at least 15 service connections (i.e. households).
-A small community water system is a CWS that serves 10,000 people or fewer.
+A community water system (CWS) is a publicly regulated water supplier that serves at least 25 people for at least 60 days out of the year or has at least 15 service connections (i.e. households).
+A small community water system is a CWS that serves no more than 3,300 connections or 10,000 people.

 A soil mobility rating indicates the likelihood of a pesticide moving through the soil and infiltrating groundwater.
 The Soil Mobility Rating can be determined using McCall’s Soil Mobility Adsorption Coefficient (Koc).
 A Koc of 150 or below indicates a high likelihood of movement through soil to contaminate groundwater.

-The boundaries of California’s 80 state assembly districts in the California Water Data tool are based on boundary lines published by the California Redistricting Commission.
+The boundaries of California’s 80 state assembly districts in the Drinking Water Tool are based on boundary lines published by the California Redistricting Commission.
 To find your assembly member, visit this site.

 The boundaries of California’s 40 state senate districts in the California Water Data tool are based on boundary lines published by the California Redistricting Commission.
 To find your senator, visit this site.